Grégoire Webber, M.S.M., is Professor of Law and Philosophy. His research is in the areas of human rights, public law, and philosophy of law.

 Chapters in edited collections

-• "Gilead constitutionalism" in Law as a Means (tbc) (Thomas Adams, Kate Greasley, and Denise Réaume, eds., Oxford University Press, forthcoming)
+• "Gilead constitutionalism" in The Morality in Law: Themes from Leslie Green (Thomas Adams, Kate Greasley, and Denise Réaume, eds, Oxford University Press, forthcoming) [SSRN]

 • "Rights and the law's progressive measures" in Rights and Institutional Relationships (Emmett Macfarlane, ed, University of Toronto Press, forthcoming) [SSRN]